-- 1. to understand the fundamental idea of turbulence - 2. to understand the statistical methods for analyzing turbulent flows and to apply them to practical flows - 3. to discuss turbulent flows based on the governing equations homework: 80% presentation: 20%
+- 1. to understand the fundamental idea of turbulence - 2. to understand the statistical methods for analyzing turbulent flows and to apply them to practical flows - 3. to discuss turbulent flows based on the governing equations

 Overall knowledge on fluid engineering and fluid dynamics studied in the under-graduate and graduate courses, fundamental and applied knowledge on calculus, fundamental knowledge on vector calculus